taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Nova, we were fluent in english once...vamos falar na língua nativa deste pequenino, e dar nosso [babelfish](https://en.wikipedia.org/wiki/Babel_fish) alguns prática."*

-All throughout the Central Hearth, conversation buzzes with discussion, debate, and speculation over Asoka's news of the **WORLD GOV** Peacekeepers and the offer of alliance from the Biononymous.
+All throughout the Central Hearth, conversation buzzes with discussion, debate, and speculation over Asoka's news of the World Government Peacekeepers and the offer of alliance from the Biononymous.
 Asoka eagerly eats everything within reach.

 ### Page 9